 A few years ago I followed an America’s Test Kitchen recipe to make Mexican Rice from a magazine I bought and loved it.
-Over the years, I changed a altered a few things and added veggies and it’s now my go to recipe to compliment any Mexican inspired dishes I make.
+Over the years, I changed an altered a few things and added veggies and it’s now my go-to recipe to compliment any Mexican inspired dishes I make.

 1/4 cup vegetable oil

 1 can chicken broth

 2 medium tomato, quartered

 3 cloves of garlic, peeled